Tokachi Kawanishi Nagaimo

 The seeds (seeds yam) of TOKACHI KAWANISHI NAGAIMO are excellent yams that have been selected and bred repeatedly to match the cultivation environment in the area, so as to bring out the characteristics of shape, color and texture.
 Each year has a set starting date of harvest to prevent browning and reduce bitterness.
-To keep the humidity and white appearance, the yams are packed together with shock-absorbing powder in boxes and shipped.
+The harvested yams are packed in boxes with sawdust or individually packaged in a film by special crimping to preserve the moisture and the white appearance by cushioning before being shipped.

 The climate of the Tokachi, the production area, is cool and has long sunshine hours and a large temperature difference between day and night in summer.
 Apparently these are the reasons why the yams can grow slowly, the content of starch and other ingredients increases, and the production of polyphenols which causes browning is suppressed, resulting in white skin and flesh.
 In addition, the soil in this area is a volcanic ash layer from volcanoes around the Shikotsuko caldera; it is said that this enables drainage and is suitable for maintaining the short sake bottle shape of the yam.

 Cultivation of TOKACHI KAWANISHI NAGAIMO began at the same time the "Kawanishi Vegetable Union" was launched in 1971.
 Market needs then rapidly increased for the local specialty in this area, and since around 1985, production in the Tokachi area has expanded.